 We would like to assure you that we place the highest value on good home-school relationships.
-The Governing Body has adopted Cambridgeshire's Model Policy for considering complaints; a copy of this policy can be obtained from the school office.
+The Governing Body has adopted Cambridgeshire's Model Policy for considering complaints; a copy of this policy can be obtained from the school office or from the school website.